MOTOROLA

 TWIN-V Series (1955-1960)

-Note that the radio shown mounted in the photo below is actually a Research series, used in the Twin-V manual because the two are so similar, apparently to cut photo costs.
+Note that the radio shown mounted in the photo below is actually a Research series, used in the Twin-V manual because the two are so similar, apparently to cut photo costs in production of a manual and to speed up the printing process at the "bindery."
 The Twin-V toggle switch for "standby-operate" is in a different place on the Twin-V, see the photo of the California Highway Patrol Twin-V box below for an example of this.
+The microphone shown may also be an earlier Research style which, in production, may have been a "Twin-V" two-tine paint scheme.

 The high band (150 MHz) Twin-V boxes do not have the bulge on the rear featured on the low band (30-50 MHz) radios, which houses the antenna loading coil assembly.